d2l-ai/d2l-en/chapter_appendix_math/geometry-linear-algebric-ops.md

 ## Geometry of Linear Transformations

-Through :numref:`sec_scalar-tensor` and the above discussions, we have a solid understanding of the geometry of vectors, lengths, and angles.
+Through :numref:`sec_linear-algebra` and the above discussions, we have a solid understanding of the geometry of vectors, lengths, and angles.
 However, there is one important object we have omitted discussing, and that is a geometric understanding of linear transformations represented by matrices.
 Fully internalizing what matrices can do to transform data